fsharp/fslang-design/RFCs/FS-1010-add-map-count.md

 # Drawbacks
 [drawbacks]: #drawbacks

+Note that the instance property ``.Count`` is already available.
 The main drawback is that it gives two ways to do the same thing.

 # Alternatives
 [alternatives]: #alternatives